fNIRS/snirf/snirf_specification.md

 * **Location**: `/nirs(i)/probe/wavelengthsEmission`

-This field is required only for fluorescence data types, and describes the emission wavelengths used (in `nm` unit).
+This field is required only for fluorescence data types, and describes the "nominal" emission wavelengths used (in `nm` unit).
 The indexing of this variable is the same wavelength index in measurementList used for `probe.wavelengths` such that the excitation wavelength is paired with this emission wavelength for a given measurement.

+Please note that this field stores the "nominal" emission wavelengths.
+If the precise (measured) emission wavelengths differ from the nominal ones, one can store those in the `measurementList.wavelengthEmissionActual` field in a per-channel fashion.

 #### /nirs(i)/probe/sourcePos2D